Your brakes are the most critical safety feature of your car – you must pay attention to their condition

 When you brake

-When you are decelerating your car – the load is transferred to the front wheels – therefore it is the front brakes that will always be doing most of the work to slow you down.
+When you are decelerating your vehicle – the load is transferred to the front wheels – therefore it is the front brakes that will always be doing most of the work to slow you down.

 Most cars have disc brakes – some have both